reduction-dev/reduction-site/docs/tutorials/tumbling-windows.md

 As Reduction processes the view events, it will call the handler's `OnEvent` method for each event to give us an opportunity to store state and trigger timers.
-In this case we'll want to store the sum of events by minute in a map and set a timer to trigger when a minute over.
+In this case we'll want to store the sum of events by minute in a map and set a timer to trigger when a minute is over.

 :::tip[Why do we need a map?]
 You may wonder why we need to store events by minute rather than just storing a